 In terms of flavour, the Passerina has a real kick to it.
 Delightfully acidic makes it infinitely refreshing.
 Undeniably light, with notes of apple, lemon, lime and delicate floral notes.

-Last, but not least, on our tour of the grapes of Abruzzo is Pecorino.
+Last, but not least, on our tour of the grapes of Abruzzo wine region is Pecorino.
 Pecorino is more than just the crumbly sheep’s milk cheese from Rome.
 It’s also a light-skinned white grape found across the regions of Marche, Umbria, Tuscany and of course Abruzzo.

 There is a meaning behind these homonyms.
 Pecorino means ‘little sheep’.
 For the cheese, made from sheep’s milk the reason for the name is clear.
 While the grapes name is meant to stem from it being a favourite of flocks of sheep which were driven through the vineyards.